 The basic kit includes:

-- 2 kg of wax mixture
+- 2 Kg of wax blend

 - 3 pigment sticks assorted colors